aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttagcollection/item/_index.md

 ---
 ## StructuredDocumentTagCollection indexer

-Returns the structured document tag by Id.
+Returns the structured document tag at the specified index.

 ```csharp
 public IStructuredDocumentTag this[int index] { get; }